 humans as victims and perpetrators of the ecological catastrophe in the oceans with the TAINTEDoceanLOVE project as a photographic irritation in the OZEANEUM Stralsund.

-From 29 April 2022, large-format photos from the art project TAINTEDoceanLOVE will be on public display for the first time in the foyer of the OZEANEUM Stralsund.
+From 29 April 2022 till the end of the year 2022, large-format photos from the art project TAINTEDoceanLOVE have been on public display for the first time in the foyer of the OZEANEUM Stralsund.
 The journalist Ann-Katrin Schröder and the photographer Oliver Franke stage professional water sportsmen in a new perspective: the human being as a victim in the picture, threatened by his deeds in reality.
 The pictures, which are as atmospheric as they are aesthetic, are intended to draw attention to the exploitation and destruction of the sea as a habitat.

 "The actors of TAINTEDoceanLOVE show that protest against the exploitation of the oceans can be shaped in an artistic and activating way.
 At the OZEANEUM, we support this approach, take it to the public and link it to our contributions to the UN Ocean Decade," says museum director Prof. Burkard Baschek.

-Until the end of the year, four motifs from the TAINTEDoceanLOVE series will be displayed in the foyer of the OZEANEUM as four-metre wide and ten-metre high banners on the white steel façade, alternating every two months.
+Four motifs from the TAINTEDoceanLOVE series were shown in the foyer of the OZEANEUM as four-metre wide and ten-metre high banners on the white steel façade, alternating every two months.
 The first motif shows the professional windsurfer Leon Jamaer caught in a ghost net under water.
-The photos will be accompanied by two exhibition boards that provide information about the project and the UN Ocean Decade.
+The photos have been accompanied by two exhibition boards that provide information about the project and the UN Ocean Decade.

 With the theme days "MEERWissen tanzen - Wissenschaft bewegt!", our Museum dared to experiment with translating research topics into movement.
 The theme days took place in the OZEANEUM Stralsund in November 2021 - the starting year of the Ocean Decade 2021.
 Filmmaker Marcus Friedrich accompanied the experiment in documentary form and spent a lot of time in the editing room to sort out the abundance of images and impressions.